YiyaoShan/Documentation/Becoming a Document Sender.md

 The authentication has to be done via an [OAuth2 token request](#getting-an-oauth-token-for-publication).
 See the [Document Sender onboarding process](onboarding_process.md) to configure your enterprise as a new OAuth client.

 ## Avoid duplicate publications
-When publishing the messages, it's important to avoid duplicate publications.
+When publishing messages, it's important to avoid duplicate publications.
 To do this, it's recommended to use ***Idempotency-Key*** in the HTTP request header for each publication.

 Idempotency-Key is an Item Structured Header [RFC8941](https://www.rfc-editor.org/info/rfc8941).
 Its value MUST be a String.
 It is RECOMMENDED that UUID [RFC4122](https://www.ietf.org/archive/id/draft-ietf-httpapi-idempotency-key-header-01.html#RFC4122) or a similar random identifier be used as an idempotency key.